HippErger/NEXT_REACT_CHKPOINT2/README.md

     * onSubmit call an action called createThing(change it to make sense for your model) Remember to connect this via mapDispatchToProps etc.
 * Create a page with a class based component that shows details of one thing (UserDetail)
     * Use a prop that has the array of your models
-    * Use a parameter from the route path ?id=<id> to find the model to show (See Routing secion for more details)
+    * Use a parameter from the route path ?id=<id> to find the model to show (See Routing section for more details)
     * Use whatever html you want to show all of the properties of your thing
 * Loading data
     * Trigger the loading of data inside componentDidMount of the pages, call loadThings